oguzhanagkus/system-programming/Readme.md

 # Linux System Programming Projects

 These projects are my submissions for CSE344 - System Programming course at Gebze Technical University.
-Handbooks of the course were The Linux Programming Interface and Advanced Linux Programming.
+Handbooks of the course were "The Linux Programming Interface" and "Advanced Linux Programming".

 Subjects of projects:
 - HW01 --> File Input/Output and File Based Interprocess Communication